FelixBoegge/FB/_posts/2022-09-03-Swarm_Simulation.md

 ![TeXt Theme](https://raw.githubusercontent.com/felixboegge/FB/master/assets/swarm_simulation/ant_swarm2.jpg)

 ## User Experience
 To make the simulation more fun to watch, I added some interactivity and records.
 I implemented some sliders, with which the user can change parameters of the game in real time.
-They are found on the right-hand side and encompass maximum number of ants and cookies, frequency of new spawned ants and cookies and the velocity of the ants.
+They are found on the right-hand side and encompass maximum number of ants and cookies, frequency of newly spawned ants and cookies and the velocity of the ants.
 Additionally, some records are monitored including current number of ants and cookies, available food, collected cookies and accumulated food, ants killed in death cycles and the passed time in seconds.

 ## Final
  I had great fun working on this project.
 Swarm behavior and its characteristics excite me for a long time already.
 I believe it is and will be a great role model for decentralized systems in different fields.
 For instance, could a swarm of drones of different ´expertise´ collaborate to construct buildings.
 Or characteristics could be adapted in autonomous driving and transportation.
 I believe there are and will emerge many other fields of applicability.
 I implemented some classes for this project, among others for the sliders, which gave me a more in-depth understanding of pygame.
 Furthermore, did I implement my own data structure to record the pheromone trails of my ants.
 A kind of a circular queue, which overwrites itself.

 Thank you for reading and following me.
 To have a look into my code, visit the corresponding [repository]( https://github.com/FelixBoegge/swarm_simulation) on my Github.
 To run the simulation, simply download the [executable]( https://github.com/FelixBoegge/swarm_simulation/blob/master/Swarm%20Simulation%20executable.rar), unpack it and run the .exe file.
 Once again, windows might detect the files as malicious, but it only contains the simulation.
 If you have any questions or suggestions, feel free to contact me.
-Have a great day.
+Have a great day!